Pr4ba5/Java-OOP-Examples/Java_OOP_examples/Encapsulation/README.md

-# 🛡️ Encapsulation in Java - Explained with Humor and Code
+# 🛡️ Encapsulation in Java

 Welcome, curious Java explorer! 🧭
 This repo is your quick, funny, and beginner-friendly tour through one of the core concepts of Object-Oriented Programming: **Encapsulation**.